Logo

 Once you have the full dump, you should analyze it.
 This is where WinDbg will be useful.
 Before using this tool, you have to download the specific Microsoft symbols.
 You can read this guide on how to do it.

-You can also try the Disable automatic restart on system failure option, which may help prevent continual restarts.
+You can also try to disable automatic restart on system failure, which may help prevent continual restarts.
 In case of a system crash, you should check whether a driver verifier was involved.
 This information can be very helpful for developers when they try to reproduce the bug.
 Besides a system crash, you can also face other issues such as those related to functionality or performance.

 To localize functionality issues, you should take the following actions: